 Documents (asn:StandardDocument) are defined as the things for which properties such as Author and Publisher make sense (a body of curriculum statement with a single authority and intent behind them); they need not correspond to discrete physical documents published by a curriculum authority.
 They should make sense as a root for navigating standards, and have a reasonably coherent structure of curriculum statements under them.

-In view of the quite different approach taken to K-10 and senior level curriculum in the Australian Curriculum, the K-10 and senior level curricula are treated in their machine readable form as separate Curriculum Documents, independent of how they have been physically published.
+In view of the quite different approach taken to K-10 and senior level curriculum in the Australian Curriculum and the Board of Studies Syllabus, the K-10 and senior level curricula are treated in their machine readable form as separate Curriculum Documents, independent of how they have been physically published.

-The prefatory material associated with curriculum documents is linked external to the RDF document, rather than being included inline in the RDF.
-Aims, rationale and layout are coded as dc:abstract (which is a subproperty of dc:description).
+The prefatory and concluding material associated with curriculum documents is linked external to the RDF document, rather than being included inline in the RDF.
+All introductory material by default, including Introduction, key, rationale, aim, objective, outcomes, stage statements, organisation, assessment, are coded as dc:abstract (which is a subproperty of dc:description).
 The JSON manifest for the file (in which ordering is significant) is attached as dc:tableOfContents.
 The glossary is not currently in scope of the machine-readable curriculum.

 The metadata contained in the Curriculum Document RDF relates to the curriculum itself, and not to the machine codable form of the document.
-For example, dc:modified indicates when the curriculum was last updated from ACARA, not when the RDF was last updated by ESA.
+For example, dc:modified indicates when the curriculum was last updated from the Board of Studies, not when the RDF was last updated.

 The template for Curriculum Documents is as follows: